 “All of [the participants] felt that their sibling had had a positive impact before and during the separation process but that this was followed by a negative impact immediately following the divorce, attributing it to the complexity, chaos, and stress of the divorce.”

 Many factors play into this negative swing.
 In some cases, they caused lasting damage to the relationship between siblings in divorce and for years to come.

 - Parental favoritism.
-Multiple participants mentioned that parents favoring one child over the other caused strife.
+Multiple participants mentioned that parents favoring one child over the other caused strife between siblings.
 Children often act out following a parental split, which sometimes leads to a good kid/bad kid dynamic.
-Such bias often resulted in increased distance or friction between siblings in divorce.
+Such bias often resulted in increased distance or friction.
 Sometimes this even happened after a period where the kids grew closer but preferential treatment pushed them back apart.

 - Lack of parental support and communication.
 It’s a parent’s job to look after their children.
 Divorce is often so chaotic and overwhelming this falls by the wayside.
-Though kids may be there for each other, though they may be willing, at such a young age they don’t always have the tools to care for one another.
-Without a parental model of support and communication, it’s difficult to know what to do.
+Though kids may be there for each other, and though they may be willing, at such a young age they don’t always have the tools to care for one another.
+Without a parental model of support and communication, it’s difficult to know how to behave.